 Symptoms

-For both types, the primary symptom is a heavy cough.
+For both types, the hallmark symptom is a hacking cough.
 You may also experience:

 - Sputum Production: Coughing up clear, white, yellowish-gray, or green mucus.

-- Chest Discomfort: A tight or sore feeling in the chest from coughing.
+- Chest Discomfort: A tight, burning, or sore feeling in the chest cavity.

-- Shortness of Breath: Especially during mild exertion.
+- Shortness of Breath: Often worse during mild physical activity.

-Myth: "My mucus is green, so I must have a bacterial infection and need antibiotics."
+Myth: "If my mucus is green or yellow, I have a bacterial infection and need antibiotics."

-Fact: Green or yellow mucus is just a sign that your white blood cells are fighting an infection.
-It happens with viral infections too!
-Because Acute Bronchitis is almost always viral, antibiotics will not help you.
+Fact: Colored mucus is simply a sign that your immune system's white blood cells are active.
+This occurs with viral infections too!
+Because Acute Bronchitis is almost always viral, antibiotics will not speed up your recovery.

 When to See a Doctor

-- Causes wheezing or makes it hard to breathe.
+- Causes distinct wheezing or makes it significantly hard to catch your breath.

 Diagnosis & Testing

-Your doctor will listen to your lungs with a stethoscope.
-If they suspect complications, they may order:
+Your physician will listen to your lungs with a stethoscope for "rattling" sounds.
+If the diagnosis is unclear, they may order:

-- Chest X-Ray: To rule out Pneumonia (which requires antibiotics).
+- Chest X-Ray: Primarily used to rule out Pneumonia (which *does* require antibiotics).

-- Spirometry: A breathing test to check for Asthma or Chronic Bronchitis (COPD).
+- Spirometry: A pulmonary function test to check for underlying Asthma or Chronic Obstructive Pulmonary Disease (COPD).

 Treatment & Home Relief

-- Moisturize the Air: Use a cool-mist humidifier or sit in a steamy bathroom.
-Steam loosens the thick mucus in your chest.
+- Moisturize the Air: Use a cool-mist humidifier or sit in a steamy bathroom for 15 minutes.
+Steam helps thin and loosen the thick mucus trapped in your chest.

-- Honey: 1-2 teaspoons of honey can coat the throat and soothe a hacking cough (never give honey to infants under 1 year).
+- Natural Soothing: 1-2 teaspoons of honey can coat the throat and reduce irritation.
+(Note: Never give honey to infants under 1 year due to botulism risk).

-- Avoid Irritants: Do not smoke, and avoid secondhand smoke or harsh cleaning fumes while your lungs heal.
+- Avoid Irritants: Strictly avoid smoking and stay away from secondhand smoke or harsh chemical fumes that could further inflame your lungs.

 Medical Interventions

-If you have Chronic Bronchitis, or if your acute bronchitis triggers asthma, your doctor may prescribe an inhaler (bronchodilator) to open up narrowed air passages and reduce inflammation.
+If you have Chronic Bronchitis, or if acute inflammation triggers asthmatic symptoms, your doctor may prescribe a bronchodilator inhaler to rapidly open narrowed air passages and reduce bronchial swelling.

 Reviewed & Sources: WHO, CDC, medical textbooks